Structured building cabling

 PreCONNECT® flexNET

-The additional flexibility is achieved by interconnecting a passive copper consolidation point (CP) in the tertiary sector.
-The great advantage: Completely new end user connections become available at the passive consolidation point and existing workplaces can be moved.
-The extension and restructuring work can be performed without interrupting ongoing operations.
-Do you have any questions about planning, installing or maintaining your building cabling?
-We would be delighted to help.
-Get in touch
+Additional flexibility is achieved by incorporating a passive copper consolidation point (CP) in the tertiary sector.
+The key advantage: entirely new end-user connections can be established at the passive consolidation point, and existing workplaces can be relocated as needed.
+Extensions and restructuring can be carried out without disrupting ongoing operations.

 Structured building cabling with low administrative overhead